Anstice Porch Refurbishment Project

 Three companies were invited to tender in August 2018.
 The winning tender was submitted by Croft Building & Conservation Ltd at a price of £26,085.

 Work started on the 29 October on the replacement of the existing roof which was totally rotten.
 The inside of the porch roof would be boarded and properly sealed.
 An outfall hopper and back corner downpipe will also be replaced.

 Then all the old paint was stripped off the porch using a steam-based cleaning system.
 Then stone and brick repairs were carried out.
 The repairs were so successful that it was not necessary to repaint most of the stonework.
-The final repointing of the stonework will be left over until spring when the weather will be warmer.
+The final repointing of the stonework will be left over until May when the weather will be warmer.

 At the same time, the front Anstice emblem and parapet will be repainted using mineral paints.
 The Parapet coping stone which is stained black will be repainted a stone colour.